Cardiology nursing jobs at St George’s

 We are currently looking for nurses to join our Cardiovascular Thoracic (CVT) & Cardiology divisions.
 We seek highly motivated individuals with an interest in CVT & Cardiology to become part of our team.
 Come join us here at St George’s to develop your nursing skills and to progress your career in a dynamic and supportive environment.
 We have an established team of nurses from a variety of backgrounds, nationalities and experience; working with such a diverse group strengthens our team and enables our workforce to be truly representative of the community in which we deliver care.

 Join us as a Band 5 nurse and access:

 - Two weeks supernumerary support with an experienced nurse

 - Comprehensive trust and local inductions

-- Preceptorship programme including a dedicated mentor
+- Preceptorship programme

 - Specialist Band 5 Development Programme